 Small Business Health Care Tax Credit

 This credit helps small businesses and small tax-exempt organizations afford the cost of covering their employees and is specifically targeted for those with low- and moderate-income workers.
 The credit is designed to encourage small employers to offer health insurance coverage for the first time or maintain coverage they already have.
 In general, the credit is available to small employers that pay at least half the cost of single coverage for their employees.
 On June 26, 2014, the Department of Treasury and the IRS issued final regulations on the credit, which include information on the requirement to purchase health insurance coverage through the Small Business Health Options Program (SHOP) Marketplace.
 The final regulations are applicable for taxable years beginning in or after 2014.
-Additionally, IRS Notice 2014-06 provides transition relief for employers in certain counties in Washington and Wisconsin with no SHOP coverage available.
+Additionally, IRS Notice 2014-06 provides transition relief for employers in certain counties in Washington and Wisconsin with no SHOP coverage available in 2014, , and IRS Notice 2015-8 provides similar relief for employers in certain counties in Iowa with no SHOP coverage available in 2015.
 For taxable years beginning in 2010 through 2013, taxpayers can rely on the guidance in the proposed regulations, Notice 2010-44 and Notice 2010-82.
 Learn more by browsing our page on the Small Business Health Care Tax Credit for Small Employers.